f5devcentral/ai-stepbystep-lab/docs/class1/module2/lab2.rst

     Enter model context length (leave empty to skip):

-This should bring you back to the main text screen again.
-Now select 24 for patterns.
-Accept the defaults and the patterns should be cloned for you.
+6. This should bring you back to the main text screen again.
+Now select 24 for **Patterns**.
+Accept the defaults and the Patterns should be cloned for you.

 .. code-block:: bash